-The Neurobiotechnology group was established in 2013 with the aim of deciphering the pathophysiology of the nervous system using biotechnological tools.
-We focus on studying how neuroinflammation and insulin resistance are associated and how they affect neuronal signaling, being at the onset of neurological and psychiatric disorders.
-Moreover, the ultimate objective is to develop and test new formulations with improved therapeutic potential for the treatment of these diseases.
+The Neurobiotechnology group at the University of Jaume I, Castellon, was established in 2013 to decipher the nervous system’s pathophysiology using biotechnological tools.
+We focus on studying how neuroinflammation and insulin resistance are associated and how they affect neuronal signaling and survival, and how these processes prompt the transition health-disease at the onset of neurological and psychiatric disorders.
+Furthermore, we aim to develop and test new formulations with improved therapeutic potential for treating these diseases.

 In addition to biotechnological tools, our group has developed an in vitro and in vivo platform to evaluate the neuroprotective effects of natural and synthetic molecules.
 Thus, we have shown that treatment with phytohormone ABA (Abscisic Acid) significantly reduces neuroinflammation, regulates altered gene expression, and prevents cognitive impairment in two animal models of neuroinflammation and memory loss; the metabolic syndrome and transgenic mice model for Alzheimer’s disease.

 We are generating various enzymatic tools to improve plastic and mixed textile biodegradation and generate products of added value.